Jalaroy/Password-Cracker/README.md

 # Password-Cracker

 This project consists currently of two Python codes.
-One is for cracking various hashes of a pin code, while the second involves bruteforcing a website.
+One is for cracking hashes for a pin code(planing on passwords too), while the second involves bruteforcing a website.

 ## Why